ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Interesting Projects:

-This developer recorded the head position, safed the location data and used smooth position changes (Lerp.position.transform) to end up with a smooth video.
+This developer recorded the head position, safed the location data and used smooth position changes in post processing to end up with a smooth video.
 I think this could be used for some interesting games where the head tracking is recorded and played back with full 60 fps. https://www.youtube.com/watch?v=L9VjQKvirxs&feature=em-comments

 Daydream Support: